dennissmith617/vacation_rental_api/README.md

 7. Install Pipenv by entering `pip3 install pipenv` in your terminal.
 Pipenv will serve as a dependency manager which isolates projects in private environments.
 We will therefore be able to install packages per project by using this.

+- To setup pipenv, you can run `pipenv --python VERSION`, where version can be found using `python3 --version` command

 8. Install marshmallow by entering `pip3 install -U marshmallow`.
 This is a framework-agnostic library which will help us convert complex datatypes (i.e. objects) to and from Python datatypes.

 **Running the Program**